Justice League (film): Marketing

 Superman was intentionally left out on all early Justice League marketing materials, including trailers, clips, and posters, which actor Cavill commented as "ridiculous".
 Despite his character being hidden from promotional materials, Cavill still joined the rest of the cast on the film's press tour.
 Clark Kent was revealed in a final trailer before the release of the film, but edited in a way that writers felt Lois Lane was dreaming about Clark.
 Sponsorship and marketing partners of the film included AT&T, Gillette, Mercedes-Benz, and TCL.

 Release

 Theatrical

-Justice League had its world premiere at the Dolby Theatre in Los Angeles on November 13, 2017, and was released in the United States on November 17, 2017 to coincide with the 16th anniversary of the Justice League animated series.
+Justice League had its world premiere at the Dolby Theatre in Hollywood, Los Angeles, on November 13, 2017, and was released in the United States on November 17, 2017.

 Home media

 The film was released on digital download on February 13, 2018, and was released on Blu-ray Disc, Blu-ray 3D, 4K Ultra-HD Blu-ray, and DVD on March 13, 2018, in various international markets.
 The Blu-ray features two deleted scenes titled Return of Superman.
-It is also notable for having no director commentary from either Zack Snyder or Joss Whedon.
+It is also notable for having no director commentary from either Snyder or Whedon.
 As of 20 August 2021, it has made $30.4 million in DVD sales and $41.5 million in Blu-ray sales, totaling an estimated $71.9 million in domestic video sales according to The Numbers.